dgerosa/spinprecession/README.md

 # spinprecession
 #

-This page contains data supporting some of my papers on black-hole binary spin precession.
+This page contains data supporting some of our papers on black-hole binary spin precession.
 Most of these results are obtained with the public [precession](https://github.com/dgerosa/precession/) code.
 In particular, we provide animated versions of some of the figures from:

 - *Residual eccentricity as a systematic uncertainty on the formation channels of binary black holes*.
 Giulia Fumagalli, Isobel Romero-Shaw, Davide Gerosa, Viola De Renzis, Konstantinos Kritos, Aleksandra Olejak. [arXiv:2405.soon](https://arxiv.org/abs/2405.soon).